Please note that this post may contain affiliate links. You can read my full affiliate disclosure at the bottom of the page.

 In this article, we go over how to grow lavender in a pot.
 We’ll answer questions about what size pot lavender needs, how much sun, and how much water your lavender will need in a container.

-Lavender Growing in Pots
+- Overwintering Lavender in Pots

 Does Lavender Grow Well In A Pot?